karinait/fashion-classification/README.md

 ## Dataset

-The were two datasets used for this projects, both sourced from Kaggle.
+There were two datasets used for this project, both sourced from Kaggle.

 - **[Large Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset)**